-This is a redacted version of a report of the same name published on 17-Feb-21.
+This is a redacted version of a report by the same title published on 10-Feb-21.
 Please contact your HSBC representative or email AskResearch@hsbc.com for more information.

 Disclosures & Disclaimer

 This report must be read with the disclosures and the analyst certifications in the Disclosure appendix, and with the Disclaimer, which forms part of it.